Consensys/doc.teku/docs/HowTo/Get-Started/Connect/Connect-To-Testnet.md

 The password file format follows [`EIP-2335`](https://eips.ethereum.org/EIPS/eip-2335#password-requirements) requirements (UTF-8 encoded file, unicode normalization, and control code removal).

 :::

+## 3. Start the execution client

+Refer to your execution client documentation to configure and start the execution client.
+Make sure you specify the shared secret generated in [step 1].

+If you're using [Besu], you can follow the [Besu and Teku testnet tutorial](https://besu.hyperledger.org/en/latest/public-networks/tutorials/besu-teku-testnet/).

 ## 4. Start Teku